 SPICA is a far-infrared astronomy joint European-Japanese project.
 A proposal was submitted in late 2016 to the ESA Cosmic Vision call for an M-type mission.
 SPICA was selected on May 7, 2018 as one of the three projects to be studied further.
 The downselection should take place in late 2021, with a launch foreseen in 2032.
 The University of Geneva aims to coordinate the SAFARI Instrument Control Centre as part of the Ground Segment operations.
+It will also participate in the design and construction of the grating modules for SAFARI.

 For more information: